 When you are in the mood for a Christmas recipe, try some of my favorite holiday dishes dishes like Christmas cookie dough dip, Christmas crack and slow cooker apple cider.

-To make these delicious snowball cookies you will need butter, granulated sugar, vanilla, flour, pecans, miniature chocolate chips and powdered sugar.
+To make these delicious snowball cookies you will need butter, granulated sugar, vanilla extract, flour, pecans, miniature chocolate chips and powdered sugar.
+See the recipe card below for amounts and details.

 How Do You Make Snowball Cookies?

-To make this snowball cookie recipe start by beating butter and sugar until light and fluffy.
+To make this snowball cookie recipe start by preheating your oven.
+Next beat butter and sugar together with an electric mixer until light and fluffy.
 Add vanilla extract, flour, pecans and mini chocolate chips.
 Mix everything together until they form a crumbly shortbread style dough.
 Form the dough into little balls.
 Place them on a baking sheet and bake them in the oven until they are light brown.
 Finish the cookies with two coats of powdered sugar for an irresistible treat!

-• You can freeze the cookie dough for up to one month, then thawed it and bake it at a later date.
+- You can freeze the cookie dough for up to one month, then thaw it and bake it at a later date.

 Quick Tip